tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 ## Sooo...
 What's changed?
 -    Logo and cursor in the main menu
--    Added Blood
+-    Added Two Blood Variants
 -    New Blue & Red Menu
 -    Reworked HUD similar to the one from WW
--    Dark version of default HUD
+-    Dark version of the default HUD
 -    New customizable 1st outfit (the outfit that the Prince wears before getting the second dagger)
 -    New customizable 2nd outfit (the outfit that the Prince wears after getting the second dagger)
 -    New customizable 3rd outfit (the outfit that the Prince wears after reaching the sewers)